ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

     - TrueNAS
 authors:
     - justin
-description: In this guide, we will walk you through setting up a very powerful Monero server with TrueNAS
+description: In this guide, we will walk you through setting up a very powerful Monero server with TrueNAS.
 schema_type: AnalysisNewsArticle
 ---